iron0012/tdhopper.com/content/articles/2014-01-20 Should I Do a Ph.D.? Mike Nute.md

 Author: Tim
 Category: should-i-do-a-phd

+__Update 12-08-2014:__ I decided to make a dedicated website to host the interviews.
+You can find it at [shouldigetaphd.com](http://shouldigetaphd.com/).

 A day late, but never a dollar short, the next contributor to [my series](http://stiglerdiet.com/category/should-i-do-a-phd.html) on whether or not a college senior should consider getting a Ph.D. is [Mike Nute](https://twitter.com/michaelnute), a current Ph.D. student.
 Mike scoffed at my banal interview format and instead wrote an open letter to a hypothetical student.

 ------